nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

   </tr>
   <tr>
    <td><b>Description:</b></td>
-   <td>A link to a resource representing the person or set of individuals to whom the medication will be given.
-Refer to (Patient)[develop_patient.html] resource. </td>
+   <td>A link to a resource representing the person or set of individuals to whom the medication will be given. </td>
   </tr>
 </table>

 The scope of the target use case relates to individual patients only, not groups of patients therefore the linked resource shall only be a FHIR **Patient** resource.
+Refer to the [Patient](develop_patient.html) resource implementation guidance.

-The method by which the (Patient)[develop_patient.html] resource is linked will be a local implementation decision.
+The method by which the Patient resource is linked will be a local implementation decision.
 There are three options;

  1. Referenced by URL to a FHIR Server
  2. Referenced by an identifier to a Patient resource within the same FHIR Bundle